tsmango/tsmango.github.com/_posts/2014-02-21-how-i-keep-limited-run-running.markdown

 In companies with a larger staff than ours and similar availability requirements, on-call schedules help to ease the situation.
 Further, operations people spread out across the world help to keep everyone sane.
 We're not in that situation, so we've built an enormous number of automated systems, checks, and fail-safes over the years to ensure we can keep everything operating as smoothly as possible.
 However, simply having more employees available to resolve issues, is no excuse for not doing everything possible to fortify your infrastructure.

-## Overview

-There are three important aspects I rely on to keep things running smoothly:
+There are three important areas I focus on to keep things running smoothly: monitoring, automation, and on-the-go preparedness.
+Here's how I approach each of them.

-1. Monitoring
-2. Automation
-3. On-The-Go Preparedness

 ## Monitoring